andypern/demos/drill-json-hbase-hive-tableau/README.md

 ###Bonus: command line queries

-Show queries against:

-- JSON
-- against directories full of files.
+All of the queries are located at /mapr/clustername/demos/drill-json-hbase-hive-tableau/scripts .
+You can just use the following alias to get there though:

+		demo-scriptdir

+It might be useful to show viewers some of the queries you'll be running.
+To save on typing...use the aliases:

+To launch the SQL-line shell, run the following alias:

+	demo-drill-connect

+1. To list out tables via INFORMATION SCHEMA:

+		demo-info_schema

+2. To query a JSON file :

+		demo-json-select

+	Now do a count(*) to show the row count:

+		demo-json-count

+3. Howabout a whole directory full of JSON:

+		demo-json-dir-select
+	Now do a count(*) to show a _larger_ row count:

+		demo-json-dir-count

-- hbase (mention it could be m7 or base..)
+4. Query hbase (mention it could be m7 or Hbase..).
+Note that there are some specific 'casts' required, check the `hbase_select.sql` file.

-- hive tables ... much faster than HIVE!
+		demo-hbase-select

+5. Query HIVE tables (no map reduce required!)  :

+		demo-hive-select

+6. Now do a join between JSON and HIVE

+7. How about a join between JSON and HBASE

 Also: show some ANSI SQL queries that cannot be done in HIVE.
 - parquet files